tpolecat/tpolecat.github.io/_doobie-cats-0.3.1-SNAPSHOT/12-Custom-Mappings.md

   ✕ C01 owner OTHER (json) NOT NULL  →  Int
     - OTHER (json) is not coercible to Int according to the JDBC specification or any defined mapping.
-Fix this by changing the schema type to INTEGER, or the Scala type to PGobject or Json or Person.
+Fix this by changing the schema type to INTEGER, or the Scala type to Person or Json or PGobject.
 ```

 And we can now use `Person` as a parameter type and as a column type.